-How can we import data with the use of various external data connections into Excel?
+How can we import data using various external data connections into Excel?

 The starting point is always the same.
-Go to the Data tab on the ribbon.
-Choose ‘Get data’ or ‘From Text/CSV.’
-Of course, we can import data with the help of a web query also.
+First, go to the Data tab on the ribbon.
+Then, choose ‘Get data’ or ‘From Text/CSV.’
+Then, of course, we can import data with the help of a web query also.

 Connect to External Data Sources

 We’ll use the ‘AdventureWorks’ SQL Server database.
 It’s well known and used by many.
 SQL Server Management studio will help us import the given database from a backup.